I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 Travel affords children the chance to see that the world is a big, diverse place

-I grew up in a very small town.
+I grew up in a small town.
 There was no racial diversity, no homelessness, and the biggest building was the courthouse.
 Our kids will only know what we show them.
-Just like character, we can talk until we are blue in the face, but children learn from our actions.
+We can talk until we are blue in the face, but children learn from our actions.
 Travel creates an opportunity for kids to see life from a different perspective.
 This may not mean flying to Africa, it may be driving to the other end of town or the closest major city.

 Someday, we have Compassion children that we would love to visit.
 Our children’s generation is often referred to as “the entitlement generation” and we don’t want our children to think that the entire world lives like our little corner of suburbia.